PlugFox/SurfGear/packages/relation/README.md

 );
 ```

-Now you can trigger an event through an `Action` instance from anywhere this way:
+Now you can trigger an event through an `Action` instance from anywhere just like that:

 ```dart
 logoutAction.accept();